microsoft/vscode-docs/docs/terminal/appearance.md

 ### Visual bell

-The terminal features a visual bell which displays a yellow bell icon briefly when the terminal's bell is triggered.
+When the terminal's bell is triggered, a yellow bell icon is briefly shown.
 This can be disabled with `terminal.integrated.enableBell` and the duration can be configured with `terminal.integrated.bellDuration`.

 ## Terminal colors